lun-4/obsidian2web/README.md

 - `index ./path/to/some/article.md` to set the index page on your build
   - if not provided, a blank page is used
+  - also operates relative to the vault path
 - `webroot /path/to/web/thing` to set the deployment location on the web
   - useful if you're deploying to a subfolder of your main domain
 - `strict_links yes` or `strict_links no` (default is `yes`)